• Skip to primary navigation

 When Cookies Are Pale

-Pale cookies are a sign that browning reactions-Maillard and caramelization-didn't get enough time, heat, or sugar to fully kick in.
-They might be technically baked through, but they lack flavor depth.
+Pale cookies are my clue that the flavor never really had a chance to develop.
+Maillard browning and caramelization didn't get enough time, heat, or sugar to fully kick in.
+The cookies might be technically baked through, but they taste flatter and sweeter, without that toasty, deep cookie flavor you expect.

 This can be the difference between an underwhelming basic cookie and a deeply flavored one like Brown Butter Gingersnap Cookies or Double Chocolate Buckwheat Flour Cookies.

-• Verify your oven temperature with an oven thermometer and adjust as needed.
+• Check the oven with an inexpensive oven thermometer and adjust as needed; most home ovens are off by at least a little.

 When Cookies Burn on the Bottom